Jvheaney/ru-social/README.md

 We had a lot of orders in the first few days, and received some awesome emails from students that told us they had actually met their significant other on RU Mine and wanted to purchase the hats as a thank you.

 We donated a portion of all the hat sales to the WWF to protect penguins.
-Pippy, our mascot, was very pleased with this news.
+Pippy, our lovable penguin mascot, was very pleased with this news.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/40678238/202982647-a8520ed1-6218-4d76-ad22-360d22f1deb3.jpg" height=300 />